-The Club owns two fibreglass punts (1 blue and 1 green) for the use of Full and Social Members and their guests.
+The Club owns two fibreglass punts for the use of Full and Fun Boat Members and their guests.
 These are stored outside at the Boathouse.
+Please see the website for further details on use of the punts and availability. https://goringgapbc.org.uk/punting